(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Here are several other important considerations as you prepare.

 If you’re moving to an HCOL area for a job that pays more than you’re currently making, this may offset some or most of your costs.
 If not, it’s smart to be on the lookout for a higher-paying job once you’ve moved.

-One way residents are able to afford a more expensive area is higher wages.
+One way residents are able to afford a more expensive area is through higher wages.
 So expect and negotiate for more than you’re currently making.

 It’s wise to do your research, ask around, and get a feel for salary ranges for your profession, so you’re armed with information.

 While that seems like a lot, once those incomes are adjusted based on the cost of living, the South Carolina nurse earns a slightly higher salary based on purchasing power.

 So you need to make sure to maximize your income when moving to an HCOL city.

 Housing in HCOL Areas